All Practice Exams

 Explanation: Arizona requires a minimum passing score of 75% on both the national portion (80 questions) and the state-specific portion (40 questions) of the salesperson exam.

-5How many questions are on the Arizona real estate salesperson exam?
+5Effective January 1, 2026, how many scored questions are on the Arizona real estate salesperson exam?

-6What is the time limit for the Arizona real estate salesperson exam?
+6As of 2026, how is the Arizona real estate salesperson examination structured?

 7How long must an Arizona real estate salesperson license be held before applying for a broker license?